How Your Donation Makes a Difference

 Thank you for donating.
 Your contribution matters. $50 covers more than a day's living expenses for an actor student.
 This includes accommodation, medical insurance and more.

 Thank you for donating.
 Your donation helps. $100 covers more than 3 days' living expenses for an actor student.
 Basic living costs such as food and transport are defrayed with your help.

 Thank you for donating.
 Your generosity goes a long way. $200 covers more than a week's living expenses for an actor student.
 Rental and utilities are some of the costs your donation helps to cover.

 About Campaignends 15 Aug 2018, 11:59 PM

-Actors like TZ, who had to give up acting studies once before, as a 19-year-old, when she ran out of funds to support herself and had to start earning to contribute to her family.
+Actors like TZ, who had to give up acting studies once before, as a 19-year-old, when she ran out of funds and had to start earning to contribute to her family.
 Now, she is determined to complete her theatre training at ITI, to make playback theatre which addresses community issues.